Egypt president passes law against media detention

 “In the first use of legislative power, President Mursi issue a decree with a law not to allow temporary detention in crimes related to the press,” presidential spokesman Yasser Ali told Reuters.

-On August 12, Mursi dismissed top generals who had led a military council that ruled Egypt after the fall of Hosni Mubarak last year and he also canceled a decree the army had issued that gave it legislative powers in the absence of parliament.
+On Aug.
+12, Mursi dismissed top generals who had led a military council that ruled Egypt after the fall of Hosni Mubarak last year and he also cancelled a decree the army had issued that gave it legislative powers in the absence of parliament.

 The army, based on a court order, had dissolved the Islamist-led parliament shortly before issuing the decree that was seen as a bid to rein in Mursi’s role.